zhiliang-lin/academic-lin/content/home/experience.md

   date_start = "2016-09-01"
   date_end = "2016-12-01"
   description = """
-  Responsibilities include:

   * Help with assignment of the class
-  * Other responsibilities,such as examination-monitor, correct bachelor students' exam
+  * Other responsibilities,such as examination-monitor, correct bachelor students' exam"""

 +++